JohnLonginotto/uq/README.md

 # How to use uQ:

-There is one important fact that need to be understood about compression - good compression depends on the compressor, the amount of information stored in the file, and how that information is physically arranged on disk before compression.
-As such, there are plenty of non-linear variables at play, and the only way to find out what is best is to try everything (or have a good guess based on some similar data).
+Good compression depends on the compressor, the amount of information stored in the file, and how that information is physically arranged on disk before compression.
+As such, there are plenty of non-linear variables at play, and the only way to know what is best is to try everything (or have a good guess based on some similar data).
 The variables uQ currently accepts include:

 ###--sort:
 ```